GSA/fedramp-gov/pages/tips-cues.md

 </div>

 <div class="q3">
 <h3>TIP: A deviation request (DR) should assume a reviewer has sufficient general knowledge of the technologies involved, but no specific knowledge of the CSP’s system.
-Ensure the DR contains sufficient system detail to give the reviewer appropriate context.
+Ensure the DR contains sufficient system detail to give the reviewer appropriate context.</h3>
 <p>
  </p>
 <p>